 Please see Appendix §10.2 for more installation information.

-*NOTE: As a safety precaution, it is recommended that the Sonotech Inc. SOUND SAFE product be used as the ultrasonic couplant.
+*NOTE: As a safety precaution, it is recommended that the Sonotech Inc. SOUND SAFE® product be used as the ultrasonic couplant.
 Other couplants such as grease, gel, or Vaseline® can be used as alternatives – but please use at your own risk!

 §3.3 Transducer Spacing